sudara/melatonin_audio_sparklines/README.md

 #define MELATONIN_SPARKLINE_XCODE=1
 ```

-MacOS font rendering flips the height of ⎺ and ‾, but it's fine in MacOS CLion, etc.
+MacOS native font rendering seems to flip the height of two of the characters (⎺ vs. ‾) but it's fine in MacOS CLion, etc.

 ### Don't like how they look?

-Yeah, I'm not a fan of VS2019 with the default Consolas font.
+I'm not a fan of VS2019 with the default Consolas font.
 Everywhere else it seems to look good!
 Open an issue if you can make it nicer!

 ### Reminder: Don't leave printSparkline in your audio path